The museum is open. Any vaccinated people are free not to wear masks. Unvaccinated people must wear masks.

 We collect, preserve, and restore computer artifacts in order to educate the public about the history of the information age.
 Currently we have four exhibits: mainframes, minicomputers, microcomputers, and modern times.
 Many of the systems are restored and operable under docent supervision.
 Our collection also includes software, documentation, and all types of peripherals.

-Our museum is open 1pm-5pm on most Saturdays, Sundays and some Wednesdays.
+Our museum is open 12pm-5pm on Saturdays, Sundays and some Wednesdays.
 We are also open other times by appointment, and sometimes we host other events or bring our displays on the road — see the chapter calendar.
 Exhibits span the 1940s through today.
-Contact museum AT vcfed.org for details.
+Contact museum AT vcfed DOT org for details.

 We also host repair workshops about 6 times a year.